What is the Yield?

-What Percent Yield Calculator calculator does?
+What is Percent Yield Formula?

 It is described as the proportion of the real to theoretical production.
 It explains the efficacy of a chemical reaction and is considered in different experiments like the simple decomposition of a compound.

-Above mentioned situation is idealized, it’s practically impossible to have 100% yield, If 100% it means you still have solvents or some contaminants in your end product.
+Above mentioned situation is idealized, it’s practically impossible to have 100% yield, If it is 100%, it means you still have solvents or some contaminants in your end product.

 In comparison, the theoretical yield is the amount of product acquired through complete conversion of all the reactants into the final product, without any loss of reactant.

 For instance, if you are recovering some precipitate of a product, you may lose other parts of it because of improper filtration.
 During the filtration process, some part of the product may not be sieved and left on the mesh paper.

 You will need to find the moles or concentration in grams of your reactants to find the theoretical yield.
 Make sure you convert the concentration to a single unit: either grams or moles.
-Let's consider you have both the values; how will you find the output?
+For fix that, you can use Grams to Moles Calculator before proceeding.

 - Know the weights of both values (same units)